dealias/fftwpp/README.md

 Either a 1D ("slab") and 2D ("pencil") data decomposition is used for the three-dimensional convolutions, depending on the number of processors.

+#### MPI tests and examples

+The following MPI test and example programs are in the mpi/tests directory.

 `hybridconv2.cc` and `hybridconv3.cc` demonstrate two- and three-dimensional complex convolutions.

 `hybridconvh2.cc` and `hybridconvh3.cc` demonstrate two- and three-dimensional Hermitian-symmetric centered convolutions.